 The presidential transition has thrown into question some aspects of the trucking and transportation industry.
 With the appointment of Elaine Chao as Department of Transportation Secretary, President Trump’s goals with respect to infrastructure updates and DOT regulations are still being determined.
 The future of the Federal Motor Carrier Safety Administration’s CSA, Safety and Compliance policies are likely to be affected as well.

-Increase productivity and profitability by implementing a mobile document capture solution.
+Increase productivity and profitability by implementing a mobile in-cab scanning solution.
 Learn why this is a great time to adopt these solutions.

 For transportation companies, processing billing and settlements can be very inefficient and draining on the budget.